 Third-party system integration

-Goal: expanding functionality of the existing system
+Goal: expanding the functionality of the existing system

 Integration of third-party tools is a great option when your business needs new functionality but can’t afford custom software development or just has no time to wait for features to be built from scratch.